springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 ### Payload Type

 The class object of the payload that will be consumed from this channel.
-If not specified, it is extracted from the method arguments.
+If not specified, it's extracted from the method arguments.

 ### Header